Obsessed might be fair. Single-mindedly focused sounds better.

 We want this product to be right - for it to be what it is meant to be.
 For its form and function to be undivided.
 (That's a David quote.)
 For it to endure.
 For it to be central in your life.
 Something that you treasure because using it makes you feel better.
 And so, we persist in improving.
 Refine.
 Refine.
 Refine.

 We were going to do a two halves version.
 Prototyping showed us otherwise.
 We were going to do solid arc rockers.
 Prototyping showed us otherwise.
 We modified the rockers.
-Prototyping showed us this is right.
-This works well and looks good.
-(Another David quote.)
+Prototyping showed us this was the right way to go.

-There’ve been face plants along the way..
+This entrepreneurial journey?
+There’ve been more face plants along the way than I care to mention...
 The learning curve is, well, like grad school.
 I now understand why big box stores are successful.
 I’ve learned the painful truth about small quantity orders and pricing.
 And why furniture making has gone overseas.

 Yet...it remains clear - the product works, and well.
 And that alone - the prospect of positively impacting people's health and wellbeing, is motivation enough!

-And, getting rather personal - - -when I first began to rely on using the incliner in 2012, the experience of it kept me afloat during a time in my life when I found it hard to breath.
+And, getting rather personal for a moment - - -when I first began to rely on using the incliner in 2012, the experience of it kept me afloat during a time in my life when I found it hard to breath.

 I have always been a shallow breather, tightly wound, and, I find it challenging to filter out the frenzy of this world.